argoproj/argo-workflows/docs/quick-start.md

 ```

 !!! note
-    To run Argo on GKE Autopilot, you must use the `emissary` executor or the `k8sapi` executor.
+    To run Argo on GKE Autopilot, you must use the `emissary` executor.
 Find more information on our [executors doc](workflow-executors.md).

 If you are running Argo Workflows locally (e.g. using Minikube or Docker for Desktop), open a port-forward so you can access the namespace: